moayadeldin/deeptune/README.md

 ### 1.2 Linux and Windows

-Although the most of development cycle we have been using Windoes 11, *DeepTune* is expected function properly on Ubuntu 20.04 also.
+Although the most of development cycle we have been using Windows 11, *DeepTune* is being used and expected to function properly on Ubuntu 20.04.

 #### Creating Virtual Environment (Recommended)